 Circular or Chop Saw

 How We Built It:

-(We have included extra photos at the bottom to help show the building process)
+(We have included extra photos of the seed starting rack at the bottom of the post to show the building process)

 Start by cutting all of your pieces:

 You will need to cut the 2×4’s into the following sizes:

 4) ea.
 6′ long

 Taking the 4′ x 8′ sheet of plywood or strand board, cut three pieces, each 27″ x 4′ wide – these will become the shelves of the stand.

 The actual building process is a snap – especially if you have two people for an extra set of hands.
 We normally use construction adhesive when we build anything for extra durability – but we forewent that on this project in case we ever want to disassemble and relocate the shelves.

 Start by building your 4 rectangular shelf supports from the 4′ and 2′ pieces.
 Create a rectangle by placing two 2′ boards flush at the ends of two 4′ boards.
 Drive a single screw in the middle of each connection to create a solid rectangle.
 Repeat until you have all four rectangles assembled.